marcfreir/pymydoc/README.md

 pip3 install pymydoc
 ```

+## Step 2: Use pymydoc in your script

 To generate documentation from your Python script, you just need to include the following in your script:

 Example: `project_example.py`